Efficient Large Language Models: A Survey: Model-Centric Methods

 \textbf{Segmentation and Sliding Window.} Segmentation and sliding window techniques tackle the issue of long-context processing by dividing the input data into smaller segments, or applying a moving window to slide through the long sequence.
-For instance, Mistral~\cite{jiang2023mistral} uses sliding window attention to effectively handle sequences of arbitrary length with a reduced inference cost.
-StreamingLLM~\cite{xiao2023efficient} identifies an attention sink phenomenon, noting that retaining the Key-Value of initial tokens significantly restores the performance of window attention.
-Based on this observation, it suggests an efficient framework via merging window context and the first token, allowing LLMs trained with a finite length attention window, but have the ability to generalize to infinite sequence lengths without any fine-tuning.
-Parallel Context Windows (PCW)~\cite{ratner2023parallel} segments a long context into chunks, limiting the attention mechanism to function only within each window, and then redeploys the positional embeddings across these windows.
-LongNet~\cite{ding2023longnet} proposes dilated attention, which exponentially expands the attentive field as the distance increases, enabling the handling of sequence lengths of more than 1 billion tokens.
-LongNet can be implemented by parallelizing training by partitioning the sequence dimension.
-SLED~\cite{ivgi2023efficient} is a straightforward method for handling long sequences that repurposes and capitalizes on well-validated short-text language models for use in LLMs.
+For instance, Mistral~\citep{jiang2023mistral} uses sliding window attention to handle sequences of arbitrary length with a reduced inference cost. \black{StreamingLLM~\citep{xiao2023efficient} identifies an attention sink phenomenon, noting that retaining the Key-Value of initial tokens significantly restores the performance of window attention.
+Based on this observation, it suggests an efficient framework via merging window context and the first token, allowing LLMs trained with a finite length attention window, but have the ability to generalize to infinite sequence lengths without any fine-tuning.} Parallel Context Windows (PCW)~\citep{ratner2023parallel} segments a long context into chunks, limiting the attention mechanism to function only within each window, and then re-deploys the positional embeddings across these windows.
+LongNet~\citep{ding2023longnet} proposes dilated attention, which exponentially expands the attentive field as the distance increases, enabling the handling of sequence lengths of more than one billion tokens.
+SLED~\citep{ivgi2023efficient} handles long sequences by partitioning the long text into small chunks and leveraging pretrained short-text language models for encoding and decoding.
+Different from the methods mentioned above, MemWalker~\citep{DBLP:journals/corr/abs-2310-05029} transforms lengthy texts into segmented summaries within a tree structure, leveraging LLMs as an interactive entity for guided reading through iterative prompts.
+It outperforms traditional methods based on extended context, recurrence, and retrieval.
+Similar to MemWalker, RAPTOR~\citep{DBLP:journals/corr/abs-2401-18059} utilizes text chunks to construct a recursive tree to enable information integration from extensive documents across various abstraction levels during inference, achieving superior performance in multi-step reasoning.